Mental health benefits of homeschooling

 Lack Of Motivation

-Another unseen mental health issue with homeschooling is the lack of motivation.
+Another unseen well-being issue with homeschooling is the lack of motivation.
 Usually, when kids are at home, they often do not feel the need to learn various things and experience the procedure.
 And since there is not much healthy competition going on with being homeschooled, children feel a little drawn to what’s already handed to them – this is a common dilemma of parents.
 They do not intend to explore, and they happen to go with the flow.
 This is definitely not one of homeschooling’s benefits, right?
 Conversely, this lessens their opportunity to learn coping skills and life skills, unlike those who are in public schooling.
 While some children experience different types of home school methods, there are those kids who are struggling with a stagnant process.
 It is indeed a cause of pressure on parents because children with stagnant experiences are more likely to disregard learning.
-The mental wellness of children is put at risk in this way.
+Additionally, home learning does not encourage autonomy.

 Lack Of Rest

 One of the misconceptions about homeschooling is the number of quality breaks or rests children and parents get.
-People believe that since children are homeschooled, they have plenty of time to do many things freely.
+People believe that since children are homeschooled, they have more freedom to do many things.
 But that is farther from the truth.
-Homeschooling and daily life can get mixed up, which becomes a constant problem to children’s emotional and mental health.
+Home learning and daily life can get mixed up, which becomes a constant problem for children’s emotional and physical health.
 Children often get caught up with things they have to do to enjoy life versus what they need to learn to improve their lives.
-Nevertheless, several parents believe that there are benefits that children get from this method.
+Nevertheless, many parents believe that there are perks that children get from this method.
 Perhaps the common benefit is that they all get a high school diploma!

 It would entirely become useless to say that home can become a school (homeschool) because that is exactly why homes exist.
-But in a deeper understanding, a home should be the one providing everyone a sense of identity, security, belonging, control, and privacy.
-Yes, a home can be a suitable place to cultivate meaningful learning as well as effective learning.
+But in a deeper understanding, a home should be the one providing everyone a sense of identity, security, control, privacy, and greater self-acceptance.
+Yes, a house can be a suitable place to cultivate meaningful learning as well as effective learning.
 But there are exemptions to that since the home’s sole purpose is to provide the family an escape from the busyness and intrusiveness of some things from the outside world.
-So when kids are homeschooled, they would think of their home as a place for academic growth.
+So when kids are homeschooled, they would think of their house as a place for academic growth.
 Every day at home feels like a school day.
 They might not see it as their comfort zone and would identify it as a place that prepares them for their community involvement.

 Being homeschooled is not a universal remedy to the issues children experience in school.
-And though a lot of parents would now consider it, they still need to acknowledge the possible negative impacts it can bring to their children’s well-being.
+And though a lot of parents would now consider it, they still need to acknowledge the possible negative impacts it can bring to their children’s brain health and well-being.